-The Interdenominational Theological Center provides an Extension Department of adult education in religion for ministers and laymen who wish to improve and share their skills in church work and theological education.

-Classes were conducted during the 1970-71 school year in Atlanta, Griffin, and Savannah, Georgia.
-The Extension Department also conducts the annual (two weeks) Summer School for rural and urban pastors, minister's wives, and laymen.
+The Interdenominational Theological Center provides an Extension Department of adult education in religion for ministers and laymen who are desirous of improving their competency in church work.
+Evening classes in biblical, theological, and practical subjects are carried on in a number of cities, for periods of 16 weeks each fall and winter.
+The Rev. U. Z. McKinnon, Director, provides guidance and secures well-qualified instructors.
+Classes were conducted during the 1969-70 season in Atlanta, Griffin, and Savannah.
+Certificates are awarded for the successful completion of each course.
+The Extension Department also conducts the annual two weeks' Summer School for rural and urban pastors, minister's wives, and laymen, July 27-August 7, 1970.

-Plans for future expansion include a center for continued education on the I.T.C. campus, providing an extended curriculum and services for ministers, laymen, and Church School teachers and officers.
+Plans for future expansion include additional centers for the evening classes, and extension classes in Christian Education for Church School teachers and officers.

-For further information write to Dr. John C. Diamond.
-671 Beckwith Street, S.W., Atlanta, Georgia 30314.
+For further information write to The Rev. U. Z. McKinnon, 671 Beckwith Street, S. W., Atlanta, Georgia 30314.